ghicheon/CarND-Unscented-Kalman-Filter-Project/README.md

 ## How to write a README
 A well written README file can enhance your project and portfolio.
 Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).

+## how to run quickly?
+just do like this.It does from compiling to showing NIS value!
+$sh run.sh